Vietnam Table Manners & Traditions: 10 Tips on Dining in Vietnam

 3. Pass your bowl with both hands

-4. Do not stick the chopstick against the bowl
+4. Do not stick the chopsticks upright in the bowl

 Avoid sticking your chopsticks vertically